twurple/twurple/docs/getting-data/api/calling-api.md

 On the {@link ApiClient} instance, the API methods are namespaced into the different resources like `users` and `streams`.

-All API methods are `async` and thus can be `await`ed.
+All API methods are `async` and thus must be `await`ed.
 Here's a quick example:

 ```typescript
 async function isStreamLive(userName: string) {